This article describes how to use CodeTwo Office 365 Migration to migrate all your data in two stages. Use the links below to learn more about:

 - 9b.
 Click Finish.

 If after the migration Outlook doesn't connect to the new Office 365 tenant, you also need to create a new Outlook profile and set it as the default one for each mailbox user.
-Learn how to do so by referring to our article on How to recreate Outlook profiles after the migration.
+You can achieve these two goals in an automated way by using a GPO (see this article) or Microsoft Intune (see this article).

 Once again, either click Start to start the migration job manually or leave it to the scheduler to start the job automatically during the specified time periods.